What does an Apple Watch do – Apple Watch features (2025)

 If you don’t want to answer the call on your watch, you can use the Digital Crown to scroll down and select “Answer on iPhone”.
 This transfers the call to your iPhone and puts the person on hold until you unlock your iPhone to take the call.

-Now that we know about what does an Apple Watch do, let’s look into some other key information about the Apple Watch.
+Now that we know what does an Apple Watch do, let’s look into some other key information about the Apple Watch.

 Apple Wrist Watch versions